WALSH/LANGAN INTRODUCTION

 See The Victorian Web Lord Lucan and the Potato Famine by Cecil Woodham Smith and George Charles Bingham, third Earl of Lucan (1800-1888) by Marja Bloy

-According to The Bridge the areas that were affected by the Lucan evictions were all to the east north/east of the town of Ballinrobe in the triangle formed by the roads to Tuam and Claremorris and including the townlands of: Ballynakillew, Cloonark, Cloonacastle, Cappacutty, Lavally, Ballinteeaun, Bawn, Caheredmond, Cavan, Knocknacroagha, Rathnaguppaun and Saleen.
+The areas that were affected by the Lucan evictions were all to the east north/east of the town of Ballinrobe in the triangle formed by the roads to Tuam and Claremorris and including the townlands of: Ballynakillew, Cloonark, Cloonacastle, Cappacutty, Lavally, Ballinteeaun, Bawn, Caheredmond, Cavan, Knocknacroagha, Rathnaguppaun and Saleen.
 The village of Cloonark was completely in ruins.
 Some tenants were able to remain: two in Lavalley three in Bawn, and 2 at Caheredmond, and one at Ballinakillew.
+(The Bridge)

 The largest numbers of evictions were in: Cavan with 34 tenants, Knocknacroagha with 20 tenants and Lavally with 20 tenants.